 Doris Duke, the infamous “richest girl in the world” after her parents death, was the only child of James Buchanan Duke and Nanaline Holt Inman.
 Their fortune came from American Tobacco and Duke Energy (check out the water systems on the NJ Duke Estate on line…too involved to explain, but they’re incredibly fascinating!)
 It has nine manmade lakes, over 18 miles of roads, over 45 buildings and a landscape devoted to wildlife preservation.

 So, the Dukes bought a home from the Vanderbilts in Newport as a summer escape.
 It sits on one of the most amazing pieces of real estate we’ve ever seen, both from the water and by land.

 Rough Point is very different from most of the other Newport mansions.
 Yes, it’s spectacular and extravagant, but it’s also remarkably casual and comfortable inside.
-Doris Duke loved her dogs, and also had pet camels.
+Doris Duke loved her dogs, and also had pet camels roaming the grounds.
 The dogs broke several Ming vases (which Doris meticulously glued back together), and she had a window installed in her porch at a level to make it easier to feed the camels.
 The furniture is well lived in, despite their splendid surroundings.
 And yes, there is evidence of the dogs!

 Oh…forgot to mention the Renoir hanging on the wall opposite her bed.
 Good morning!
 The painting is said to be one of the most valuable in the collection at Rough Point.